lsst-sitcom/sitcomtn-145/index.rst

    Rotator telemetry data duration vibration event.

-Extract dominant frequencies from sound waves in the video associated with vibrations on Top-End Assembly
+Extract dominant frequencies from sound waves in the video associated with vibrations on the Top-End Assembly
 -----------------------------------------------------------------------------------------------------

 Three videos with sound were recorded from the TEA, at three different instances --